 - Contribution to the Prime Minister's National Relief Fund or any other fund set up by the Central Government for socio-economic development and relief and welfare of the Scheduled Castes, the Scheduled Tribes, other backward classes, minorities and women;

-- Contributions to funds provided to technology incubators located within academic institutions which are approved by the Central Government;
+- Contributions or funds provided to technology incubators located within academic institutions which are approved by the Central Government;

 - Rural development projects;